spacetelescope/slitlessutils/docs/tabulation.rst

 ===============================

+Creating a :term:`pixel-dispersion table` (PDT):

+# For each WFSS file:
+	# For each detector in the WFSS file:
+		# For each source in the source collection:
+			# For each pixel in the source:
+				#. apply WCS transformation between direct image and WFSS image
 				#.
-For each WFSS file:
+For each spectral order:
 					#.
-For each detector in the WFSS file:
-		#.
-For each source in the source collection:
-			#. for each pixel in the source:
-				#. apply WCS transformation
-				#. for each tabulation wavelength:
+For each tabulation wavelength:
-					#.
-Invert
+						#. convert wavelength into parameter :math:`t` using the inverse of the dispersion relation
+						#. evaluate the trace at the paramter :math:`t`
+						#. compute fractional pixel area (see :numref:`animatedpixel` below)
-					#. fractional pixel area
+						#. record the fractional pixel area for each WFSS pixel multiplied by the bandwidth from the tabulation wavelengths.

 .. _animatedpixel: